cjhoward/dna-qr-code/README.md

 ## `bin2gif.sh`

-This script can take any binary data and convert it to an animated GIF of QR codes.
+This script can take any binary data and encode it as an animated GIF of QR codes.
 It depends on *qrencode* and *ImageMagick*, and optionally can use *Gifsicle* for further compression of the resulting GIF.
 The usage is as follows:

     usage: bin2gif.sh <input file> <output gif>